Gravitational Stability of Vortices in Bose-Einstein Condensate Dark Matter: Introduction

 \section{Introduction}

-In the standard model of galaxy formation, the visible component of a galaxy is supposed to be embedded in an invisible halo of non-baryonic matter \cite{Jenkins:1997en,Coles:2005yk}.
+In the standard model of galaxy formation, the visible component of a galaxy is supposed to be embedded in an invisible halo of non-baryonic matter; see, for example, \cite{Jenkins:1997en} and \cite{Coles:2005yk}.
 This dark component is further supposed to be {\em cold}, meaning that it is usually assumed to consist of very heavy particles with very low thermal velocities.
-However, it has been known for some time that Cold Dark Matter (CDM) models have certain problems in reproducing observable properties of galaxies, among them being the predicted presence of central density cusps and the overabundance of small scale structure \cite{Moore:1999gc,Navarro:1996gj,Romanowsky:2003qv}.
-In the light of these issues, some authors (e.g. \cite{Hu:2000ke}) have suggested that the Dark Matter could instead consist of ultralight particles possessing a de Broglie wavelength sufficiently large that quantum-mechanical effects might manifest themselves on astrophysically interesting scales.
-Such models would naturally predict smoother and less centrally concentrated galaxy haloes owing than in the CDM case.
+However, it has been known for some time that Cold Dark Matter (CDM) models have certain problems in reproducing observable properties of galaxies, among them being the predicted presence of central density cusps and the overabundance of small scale structure; see for example \cite{Navarro:1996gj}, \cite{Moore:1999gc} and \cite{Romanowsky:2003qv}.
+In the light of these issues, some authors, e.g. \cite{Hu:2000ke} have suggested that the Dark Matter could instead consist of ultralight particles possessing a de Broglie wavelength sufficiently large that quantum-mechanical effects might manifest themselves on astrophysically interesting scales.
+Such models would naturally predict smoother and less centrally concentrated galaxy haloes than in the CDM case.

-Advocating a particular version of this idea, Silverman \& Mallett \cite{Silverman:2002qx} suggested a symmetry breaking mechanism for the production of such a particle, based upon a real-valued scalar field.
-Although in this case the symmetry breaking mechanism provides a nice example of particle production in a universe with a cosmological constant, symmetry breaking with a real scalar field generically produces a catastrophic domain wall problem \cite{Vilenkin:1986hg}, and this example would seem to be no exception \cite{Brook:2008PhD} so this is probably not a viable scenario.
-However, these papers consider the possibility that the Dark Matter component resides in a Bose-Einstein Condensate (BEC).
-The dynamics and possible observational consequences of a Cosmological fluid with such properties has been investigated \cite{Boehmer:2007um}, using techniques developed in the field of condensed matter physics.
+Advocating a particular version of this idea, \cite{Silverman:2002qx} suggested a symmetry-breaking mechanism for the production of such a particle, based upon a real-valued scalar field.
+Although in this case the symmetry-breaking mechanism provides a nice example of particle production in a universe with a cosmological constant, symmetry-breaking with a real scalar field generically produces a catastrophic domain wall problem as argued by \cite{Vilenkin:1986hg}, and this example would seem to be no exception so this is probably not a viable scenario; see \cite{Brook:2008PhD} for a further discussion.
+However, these papers consider the possibility that the Dark Matter component resides in a Bose-Einstein condensate (BEC).
+The dynamics and possible observational consequences of a cosmological fluid with such properties has been investigated by \cite{Boehmer:2007um}, using techniques developed in the field of condensed matter physics.
 The equation describing a BEC is known to condensed matter theorists as the Gross-Pitaevskii (GP) equation, but is probably more familiar to cosmologists as the nonlinear Schr{\"o}dinger equation (NLSE).